-- 1. Where the proposed ground surface slope is less than 2% (two percent), supplementary drainage shall be provided by an underdrainage system. - 2.
+- 1. Where the proposed drainage swale slope is less than 2% (two percent), supplementary drainage shall be provided by an underdrainage system.
+The maximum length shall be 300 feet for a reduced slope swale.
+The minimum swale slope shall be 0.8%. - 2.
 Locate the underdrain/sump pump systems in a six (6) foot drainage easement along the rear or side lot lines at three (3) feet from the property line.
 Where abutting off-site property, it shall be located six (6) feet from the property line in a twelve- foot easement. - 3.
 Place underdrain at a minimum grade of 0.30%. - 4.
-Trench for underdrain shall have adequate depth to provide gravity flow of sump pump lines to underdrain, and shall have a minimum depth of three (3) feet from the property line. - 5.
-Install two (2) foot diameter inlets at 400-foot maximum intervals along the underdrain and located three (3) feet from side lot lines. - 6.
+Trench for underdrain shall have adequate depth to provide gravity flow of sump pump lines to underdrain and shall have a minimum depth of three (3) feet from the property line.

+- 5. Install two (2) foot diameter inlets at 400-foot maximum intervals along the underdrain and located three (3) feet from side lot lines. - 6.
 Install a two (2) inch P.V.C. capped tee at each lot for the sump pump outlet. - 7.
 Show the underdrain system with sump pump tees on the storm sewer plan, with a dimension to the nearest lot line for each sump pump tee. - 8.
 The sump pump collector system may be combined with the underdrain system, as noted above. - 9.
-Minimum pipe material shall be eight (8) inch PVC constructed with a minimum of 3.0 feet of cover and 0.30 percent slope. - Eight (8) inch lines must not be used for the collection of surface runoff and therefore structures on these size lines must have solid covers.

-G. OPEN DRAIN REQUIREMENTS

-- 1. Open drains shall have slope protection (rip-rap) at bends with radius of 500 feet or less and other points as designated by the Township Engineer. - 2.
+Minimum pipe material shall be eight (8) inch PVC constructed with a minimum of 3.0 feet of cover and 0.30 percent slope. - 10.
+Eight (8) inch lines must not be used for the collection of surface runoff and therefore structures on these size lines must have solid covers. - H. OPEN DRAIN REQUIREMENTS - 1.
+Open drains shall have slope protection (riprap) at bends with radius of 500 feet or less and other points as designated by the Township Engineer. - 2.
 The drain bottom and slopes, to the hydraulic gradient line, shall be sodded.
 The remainder of the drain shall be seeded.
 The Township will not approve the work until all turf is established. - 3.
 Specific drain cross-section and velocity control measures will be approved by the Township Engineer on an individual basis.